Skip to main content

 • It’s important to balance providing key information and maintaining usability.

 Mockup of a footer on a mobile device.
 Top of footer shows main navigation links.
 Middle of footer shows place for important numbers.
-Bottom of footer shows social media links, Hennepin H logo, and links for Privacy, Open government, and Copyright.
+Bottom of footer shows social media links, Hennepin H logo, and links for Accessibility, Privacy, Open government, and Copyright.

 Utility footers